royfrancis/folium-webpage/README.md

 ![](preview.png)

-For a demo page, see [here](https://royfrancis.github.io/minty-quarto-webpage).
+For a demo page, see [here](http://royfrancis.github.io/minty-quarto-webpage).

 ## Usage

 - Required quarto 1.2.2 or higher
-- Run in the terminal to prepare the template
+- Run in the terminal to initialise the boilerplate template

 ```
 quarto use template royfrancis/minty-quarto-webpage